 - Is the hotel in a better location?
 YES, this was the decision jackpot factor.

 - Is the new hotel chain the same or better than the current hotel chain?
 Both hotels are Hilton Garden Inn hotels so they are the same.

 The Cost in Points Versus a Paid Stay

 I’m a “what if” kind of guy.
 We know what the points redemption is for this stay.
 How does that compare with a paid stay?

 The total cost of the “paid” stay with taxes comes to $2,559.38.
 What does the “Trivago Guy” have to say about this rate?
 I asked the “Trivago Guy” and Trivago took me to the same Hilton Hotels booking page.
 The result of that search showed that booking direct and booking using an online travel agency (OTA) was exactly the same.

 Using the “set-it and forget-it” booking model can cost you in money, level of experience or both.
 Performing recurring reservation checks will take a little effort but can reward you significantly.
+Therefore, before you go booking, check it first.
+There are a lot of hotels, e.g., zion national park hotels, that can give your the best experience.
 The experience and value of this case study definitely outweighed the higher points redemption for this stay.